Independent Charities of America: “Best in America” Seal of Excellence

 2008: Santa Fean Magazine: Featured in article: ”Intriguing Santa Feans: 17 Locals Making the City Different“.

-2007: Substance Abuse and Mental Health Services Administration (SAMHSA) Science and Service Award for successful demonstration of the Community Reinforcement and Family Training (CRAFT) model in Santa Fe County.
+2007: Substance Abuse and Mental Health Services Administration (SAMHSA) Science to Service Award for successful demonstration of the Community Reinforcement and Family Training (CRAFT) model in Santa Fe County.

 2006: State of New Mexico/Department of Health/Behavioral Health Services Division at The Southwest Behavioral Health Conference: first ever award “Recognition for Outstanding Accomplishments and Contributions to the Field of Behavioral Health and Dedication to Helping Improve the Quality of Life in New Mexico”.

-2006: 2006 letter notifying The Life Link of its continuation as a clinical site for the Co-Occurring State Incentive Grant stated, “The Life Link has a well-deserved reputation as one of New Mexico’s outstanding providers of mental health and substance abuse services.
+2006: Letter notifying The Life Link of its continuation as a clinical site for the Co-Occurring State Incentive Grant stated, “The Life Link has a well-deserved reputation as one of New Mexico’s outstanding providers of mental health and substance abuse services.

 2005: Housing and Urban Development: Best Practices Award for a Community Housing Project.